 5. Submit 2 or 3 Letters of Recommendation (two letters of recommendation, one letter of intent, and a resume' are required for MS in Technical Communication Management applicants)

 - Transcripts Evaluated by a Third Party Evaluator

 - Official TOEFL Scores

 - Certificate of Proficiency from English as a Second Language (ELS) Center

 November 1 and April 1 have been established as priority deadlines for the spring and summer/fall semesters, respectively.
-Students that submit all of their documents for admission by these dates will have a decision made within two weeks.
+For international students, the priority deadlines are July 15 and March 1 for the spring and fall semesters, respectively.
+Students who submit all of their documents for admission by these dates will receive a decision within two weeks.

 All international students whose native language is not English must submit a Certificate of Proficiency from the Mercer University English Language Institute (ELI) or results of the Test of English as a Foreign Language (TOEFL) and Certificate of Proficiency from English as a Second Language (ELS) Language Center.
-The minimum acceptable TOEFL score is 550 for the paper-based test (PBT), and 80 for the internet-based test (IBT).
+The minimum acceptable TOEFL score is 80 IBT (internet- based TOEFL), 213 CBT(computer- based TOEFL), or 550 for the paper-based test (PBT), or IELTS score of 6.5.
 English proficiency at ELS Level 112 is expected.

 International Transcript Requirements